tarell1999/cyclistic_bike-share/README.md

 Focusing on ride lengths between 1 minute and 24 hours, another difference between membership riders and causal riders is average ride length.
 Casual riders tend to ride bikes for a longer time.
 This was consistent for every month.
 On average causal riders used bikes 11 minutes longer than membership riders.

-This difference is likely due to the 30 minutes causal riders are covered when using a bike.
+This difference is likely due to the 30 minutes causal riders pay for to intailly use a bike.
 After 30 minutes of using a bike, casual riders are charged for every minute over.
 Casual riders are encouraged to use bikes for longer due to make there initial fee worth it.
 Membership riders do not have an initial fee.

+### SHARE

+To answer the question asked at the beginning of this project, how do annual members and casual riders use Cyclistic bikes differently?

+Key differences:
+-	Causal riders favor using Cyclistic bikes on the weekends (Saturdays and Sundays) while membership riders favor using bikes towards the middle on the week, peaking on Wednesdays
+-	Causal riders use Cyclistic bikes about 11 minutes longer than membership riders
+-	Casual riders peaked in July and membership riders peaked in August

+### ACT

+My recommendations to the marking team:
+1. Discounted electric bikes to membership riders on the weekends
+2. Offer discounted memberships leading up to the warmer months
+3. Advertise that members don’t pay an initial fee to use classic bikes